 Rauner announces $6 million partnership with Quincy for new well

-But not just the home, according to Gov. Bruce Rauner, who announced the deal at a Wednesday afternoon press conference in Quincy.
+But not just the home, according to Gov. Bruce Rauner, who announced the deal at a press conference in Quincy.

 “This will be a new well and water source for the community,” Rauner said.

-In the past year, the Illinois Veterans Home has been one of the most controversial topics for the governor, who stayed in the home over a weekend in January 2017 to show his dedication to addressing the Legionnaires' outbreak that has killed more than a dozen people on the site since 2015.
+In the past year, the Illinois Veterans Home has been one of the most controversial topics for the governor, who has stayed in the home to show his dedication to addressing the Legionnaires' outbreak that has killed more than a dozen people there since 2015.

 “The Illinois Environmental Protection Agency (EPA) is investing $3 million of development funds with the city of Quincy, who will be authorizing and allocating the rest of the cost,” Rauner said.

-The development of the well will take one year, according to Rauner, who said construction should start in the summer.
-He said along with Quincy, many communities are moving to groundwater rather than river water since it has the benefits of natural cooling and sand and gravel filtration, which lead to fewer bacteria in the water.
+The development of the well will take one year, according to Rauner.
+He said along with Quincy, many communities are moving to groundwater rather than river water since it has the benefits of natural cooling, and sand and gravel filtration, which lead to fewer bacteria in the water.

 “It tends to be cleaner and safer water,” Rauner said.

-“The health needs of our veterans has changed, and we need to change with the times, so we need that bill to pass,” Rauner said.
+“The health needs of our veterans has changed, and we need to change with the times,” Rauner said.

 Quincy Mayor Kyle Moore said the well is already saving $600,000 this fiscal year due to planned rehab on the older system now not taking place.